Day Fifteen on the Central Route of the Camino Portugués ~ Sé do Porto to Vairão (Vilarinho), 25.2 Km (15.66 Miles)

 The day was quite hot as we three left the bar, cheerfully, having been told by the barman that we had only 6.0 kilometers to Vilarinho.

 Since we wanted to stay at the monastery, we turned right.
-In about 1/2 kilometer, the Camino goes to the left, by this beautiful cruceiro, below right.
+In about 1/2 kilometer, the Camino goes to the left, by this beautiful cruceiro, shown here.

 Decision Point in GiãoDecision Point in Gião